elisabethirgens/notes/_posts/2017-10-01-meta-design.md

 * [Metafont](https://en.wikipedia.org/wiki/Metafont) is a language to define vector fonts.
 * Knuth developed it to accompany his TeX typesetting system.
-* It is a stroke-based, drawing glyphs along a path.
+* It uses a stroke-based font format, drawing glyphs along a path.
 * (Huh, vertices…?
 Oh, that is the plural of vertex. 🎓 )

 This is different from outline font formats like TrueType and OpenType.
 And this is cool, because I feel like I instinctively understand the potential of stroke-based.
 It’s probably like refraining from outlining paths in Illustrator, to maintain the actual description of them.
 The moment you outline paths, you loose information and are stuck with a very precise — but inflexible object.